Support our work by becoming our Patron! Learn More

 • Assures that each handout enhances the opportunities for learning in a way that is more appropriate than other alternatives.

-• Proofreads (more than once) to assure that there are no word processing or other errors.
+• Proofreads (more than once) to ensure that there are no word processing or other errors.

-• Assures that multiple handout are in proper sequence.
+• Assures that multiple handouts are in proper sequence.

 • Confirms that handouts are brief, well organized, and relevant to the training.